 The least common form of the condition manifests with an increased frequency of micturition, particularly at night.
 There is often pain in the pelvis and genitals, and there are other signs of infection including vomiting, fever, and chills.
 This condition would make you feel quite ill and requires prompt treatment.
 Left untreated symptoms lead to a drop in blood pressure, confusion, and increased mortality.
 Prostate Milking can help in some circumstances ........... many men find a rectal examination which includes massage and drainage of the swollen prostate gland helpful in decreasing their pain

 Diagnosed in situations where the symptoms of prostate infections are recurrent.
 The symptoms are much less severe than in acute states but they are often difficult to treat with many trials of antibiotics proving unsuccessful and the patient suffering recurrent pain and symptoms.

 Pain is considered ‘chronic’ when it has been present for more than 3 months.
 Where pain persists but inflammation and bacteria are absent a condition of chronic non-bacterial prostatitis or chronic pelvic pain can be assigned.
 This condition is the most common form of pelvic pain and accounts for up to 90% of cases.
 You may have been seen by a colorectal specialist or urologist with multiple tests and only negative findings.
 CPP is therefore a diagnosis often determined by a process of elimination.

-Signs and symptoms are varied, mixed, and often do not a clear algorithm for diagnosis.
+Signs and symptoms are varied, mixed, and often do not have a clear algorithm for diagnosis.
 Clinical examination with a solid patient history is essential.
 However, typical symptoms may include:

 - Low back pain, abdominal, buttock, or groin pain